 Figure 7.
 The three different use conditions around the tower infrastructure, (a) the 80 percent source area footprint under daytime convective conditions, (b) the distance (5L) away an obstacle has to be from the footprint, and (c) the 100% stable source.

-In the event of any doubts with regard to the above, NEON science staff is available and can assist in determining the best approach to minimizing impact on NEON measurements (per RD [06]).
+In the event of any doubts regarding the above, NEON science staff is available and can assist in determining the best approach to minimizing impact on NEON measurements.

 7.1.2 Microclimate Scale